iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 Mobilecoin is a cryptocurrency which encrypts all data about transactions sent on its network.

-Several app partners requested the ability to send gifts of Mobilecoin to users who did not yet own Mobilecoin wallets.
-Designed/implemented a crypto scheme that allowed existing Mobilecoin account holders to send Mobilecoin people who do not yet have Mobilecoin accounts
+App partners requested the ability to send Mobilecoin to users who did not yet have Mobilecoin accounts.
+Designed/implemented a crypto scheme that allowed existing Mobilecoin account holders to send Mobilecoin gifts to people who did not yet have an account that could be redeemed after new account creation

 <br>